Enter the values to calculate the enthalpy change using the formula or chemical reaction scheme.

 -296.1 |

-The Hess law states, "No matter whether the reaction happens in one step or multiple steps, the energy released or absorbed during the chemical reaction is the same”.
+The Hess regulation states, "no matter whether the response happens in a single step or a couple of steps, the energy launched or absorbed for the duration of the chemical reaction is the equal”.